 Eye Strain and Visual Problems

-Using electronics before going to sleep can strain our eyes and contribute to visual problems.
+Using electronics before sleep can strain our eyes and contribute to visual problems.
 Staring at screens for prolonged periods can cause eye fatigue, dryness, and irritation.
 The blue light emitted by electronic devices can also lead to digital eye strain, which includes symptoms such as blurred vision, headaches, and difficulty focusing.
 Prolonged exposure to digital screens before bed can worsen these symptoms and affect our overall eye health.

 Musculoskeletal Issues

-Propping ourselves up in bed with electronic devices or using them in uncomfortable positions can lead to musculoskeletal issues.
+Propping ourselves in bed with electronic devices or using them in uncomfortable positions can lead to musculoskeletal issues.
 Hunching over screens or holding them in awkward positions can strain our neck, back, and shoulders, causing discomfort and potential long-term posture problems.
-It is important to maintain proper posture and take regular breaks when using electronic devices to minimize the risk of developing musculoskeletal issues.
+It is essential to maintain proper posture and take regular breaks when using electronic devices to minimize the risk of developing musculoskeletal issues.

 Obesity and Unhealthy Eating Patterns

-The use of electronic devices before sleep has been linked to an increased risk of obesity and unhealthy eating patterns.
+Electronic devices before sleep have been linked to an increased risk of obesity and unhealthy eating patterns.
 The blue light emitted by screens can disrupt our body’s natural hunger and satiety cues, leading to an increased appetite and cravings, particularly for high-calorie and sugary foods.
-Additionally, the sedentary nature of screen time can contribute to a lack of physical activity, further increasing the risk of weight gain and related health issues.

-This image is property of www.sclhealth.org.
+This image is the property of www.sclhealth.org.

 Social and Interpersonal Consequences